100 Florida Trails®

 Northeast Side - 27 miles - Kissimmee River to Port Mayaca (north)

-This section of LOST runs from the Kissimmee River at Okeechobee to the north side of the lock at Port Mayaca.
+This section of LOST runs from the east side of the Kissimmee River near Okeechobee to the detour around the lock at Port Mayaca.

 • The trail here is paved, running mostly along the shore of Lake Okeechobee with good lake views.
 On the canal side, trailer parks and other development can be seen, along with agricultural fields.